shivaya-sinha/URLShortener/README.md

 #URL Shortener Python Script

-This is a simple python script to shotren long urls easily.
+This is a simple python script to shorten long URLs easily.
-The long URLs can be entred as the command line args and the shortened url is given as an output.
+The long URL is entered as the command line arguments and the shortened url is given as output.

 ##Usage
 `pyhton shurl.py http://github.com/shivaya-sinha/xyzRepository`

 Output: `http://goo.gl/xxxxx`

-##Contributing
+##Contribution
-Pull requests are welcomed.
-Please give proper names to variables.
+Pull requests are welcome.
+Please give proper names to the variables.